 These filings are also cured with a special blue light that instantly hardens the fillings and allows you to eat right away, unlike amalgam fillings which take 24 hours to harden.
 You’ll only have to wait for the anesthetic to wear off so you don’t accidentally injure your mouth.

-No, dental fillings are not painful.
+No, dental fillings from our Spartanburg practice are not painful.
 The only aspect of the procedure that could be painful would be the use of dental drills to remove tooth decay, but we ensure the procedure will be pain-free because we will provide you with a local numbing agent.

 While you may be able to feel sensations around the tooth and gums such as pressure, you won’t feel any pain.
 The local anesthesia will take a few hours to wear off so you mustn’t eat any food or drink hot liquids until your mouth is no longer numb.